-- Click the CPU, Memory, or Disk, and you'll find which apps are resource-hungry.
+- Click the Memory tab, and you'll find which apps are using the most memory space.

-- Double click the process you don't need and click the Quit button.
+- Check the boxes next to the apps you don't need and click the Remove button.

-Too many auto-start programs and process lists will make your Mac boot slowly.
-It is necessary to delete or disable those unnecessary startup items.
+Too many auto-start programs will make your Mac boot slowly.
+It's a good idea to delete or disable those unnecessary startup items.

-- Click the Apple icon in the menu bar and select System Preferences.
+- Click the Apple menu and select System Preferences.

 - Click User & Groups > Login Items.

-- From the Login Items list, select the app you don't want to launch when you log in to your Mac and click the minus button below.
+- From the Login Items list, select the app you don't want to launch when you log in to your Mac and click the minus button below the list.